-Many people express that it is Jason's sense for visual grandness that separates him from the crowd, but ultimately it is his patience, creative intuition, and desire to connect with whoever is in front of his camera that makes his work - commercial, personal and editorial alike - flourish.
+Many people express that it is Jason's sense for visual grandness that separates him from the crowd, but ultimately it is his patience, creative foresight, and desire to connect with whoever is in front of his camera that makes his work - commercial, personal and editorial alike - flourish.

 I discovered Jason via the internet and found his work interesting, creative and moving.
 Having experience working with musicians was a PLUS!
 After one conversation, I felt confident Jason would do a good job in which he definitely did.
 Jason was the most cooperative and the consummate professional.